dev-protocol/DIPs/DIPS/dip-46.md

 - Remove "asset count" from `Policy.rewards` method's interface.
 - The upper limit of APY is fixed.
 - Users need new Policies to be proposed/voted to correct the decline in APY.
+- When this DIP is applied, the latest "inflation upper limit by old scheme" is used as the inflation upper limit's initial value.

 ## Motivation